 Supporting individuals seeking certification with CNVC and through NVC training opportunities is the most powerful offering I feel like I can make towards building peace and well-being on our planet.

-Angela can be found slowly (sometimes painfully) developing a hobby farm on Gabriola, exploring hidden pockets in nature wth with her husband Mitch Miyagawa (also an NVC trainer) and their two boys.
+Angela can be found slowly (sometimes painfully) developing a hobby farm on Gabriola, exploring hidden pockets in nature and catching hold of spontaneous adventures world wide.

 Yoga and Dance